 We get into half-pigeon and other hip openers to get some relief.

-Unfortunately, when we stretch, we force muscles to lengthen that are working REALLY hard to create stability.
+Unfortunately, when we stretch, we force the muscles that are desperately trying to create stability to lengthen.

 Think about that for a moment…what are you doing to your body?

 By stretching muscles that are holding things in place, you destabilize the entire system.